How to Export Office 365 Mailbox to PST Using 4 Different Ways

 • It does not export meta-data of mailbox items such as folder properties (views, permissions, and AutoArchive settings), message rules, and blocked senders lists.

-• For instance, If you’re using Cached Exchange Mode, then this method will only export the items in your current cache.
+• For instance, if you’re using Cached Exchange Mode, then this method will only export the items in your current cache.

 Let’s Sum Up

-Users are constantly searching for how to export Office 365 mailboxes to PST file format.
+Users constantly search for how to export Office 365 mailboxes to PST file format.
 The manual methods discussed in this blog are quite complex and require technical expertise.
 Moreover, a novice user fails to implement these approaches.
 Therefore, for an effortless process to export Office 365 online to PST, use the automated tool as discussed above.
 It is a proficient tool that does not require much technical knowledge.
 Moreover, one can smoothly download PST from multiple Office 365 user accounts without posing any technical discrepancies.

 Frequently Asked Questions

-Q 1.
+Q 2.
 Is it possible to export Office 365 archive mailbox to PST?

-A: Yes, using the above software you can easily export Exchange online archive to PST, MSG, and EML file format while maintaining the folder hierarchy.
+Yes, using the above software you can easily export Exchange online archive to PST, MSG, and EML file format while maintaining the folder hierarchy.

-Q 2.
+Q 3.
 Can I export multiple Office 365 user’s account mailboxes to PST format?

-Q 3.
+Q 4.
 Do I need Admin credentials to export my Office 365 account data?

-Q 5.
+Q 6.
 Can I use this tool to export Office 365 shared mailbox to PST?

-A: Yes, while using admin impersonation (Is Admin), the tool allows you to select a shared mailbox.
+Yes, while using admin impersonation (Is Admin), the tool allows you to select a shared mailbox.
 You can select the desired shared mailbox to export it into PST format.

-Q 6.
+Q 7.
 How do I export an entire mailbox in Office 365 using Outlook?

 Follow the below steps to export PST files using Outlook: